 The lockdowns allowed Natoli and Li to perfect and experiment with their dishes and think of creative ways to get people back in their restaurant.
 In October 2021, they staged a Sunday Get-Togethers in La Madonna geared for family and friends.

 “What we really missed during lockdown was seeing our extended families and friends.
 Even though we annoy each other, being able to have that simple act of a long, shared group meal, eating, drinking, and telling stories.
 That’s what we’re looking forward to the most,” Chef Li said on NextMelbourne.com.

 While restrictions are still in place all over Australia, Spelman says the team is keeping their spirits up, with a target to make the restaurant boost more bookings when Covid peaks out.

 “Speaking for the team, we are doing our best.
-Staff has been hard to come by and the City is extremely quiet.
-Guests are more reluctant to go out, so we are not booking anywhere near to our full capacity.
+The staff has been hard to come by and the City is extremely quiet.
+Guests are more reluctant to go out, so we are not booking anywhere near our full capacity.
 In the meantime, we are slowly building our team up and learning to live with Covid," Spelman said.

 What we do

 Let TableCheck manage your restaurant while you focus on growing your business and delivering what you do best – creating magical moments for your guests.